Canon eos 6D vs Nikon D750 Comparison:

 Intervalometer Built-in:

-If your camera has an intervalometer, you may set it up such that it will automatically shoot a set number of pictures at a set interval without you needing to press the shutter or be there.
+If your camera has an intervalometer, you may set it up to automatically shoot a set number of pictures at a fixed interval without needing to press the shutter or be there.

-The built-in intervalometer will stop taking pictures as soon as it takes the predetermined number of pictures.
+The built-in intervalometer will stop taking pictures when it has taken a predetermined number of photographs.

-There is an intervalometer incorporated into the Nikon D750.
+An intervalometer is incorporated into the Nikon D750.

 By doing this, the photographer can take time-lapse photos of events like flower budding, a sunset, or the rising of the moon without buying an external camera trigger and associated software.